kryC1/STM-CTF-22/question2/README.md

 *Firstly, the puzzle must be solved.
 There are two ways for it.
 First one is cutting all the pieces and put them together by a human hands and intelligence.
 Other way is using and algorithm(suggested -> https://github.com/kryC1/Jigsaw-puzzle-solver).
 The appropriate approach is comparing pieces by their edges in HSV channels.
-After solving the puzzle we shoulde have something like this https://ibb.co/fSG9dSX hence the first stage is solved.
+After solving the puzzle we should have something like this https://ibb.co/fSG9dSX hence the first stage is solved.
 Now we need to find the message.
 The message is hidden under the ...8888888.... characters but it cannot be detected by human eyes.
 So, we need to apply appropriate masks to find it.
 The suggested method is using a slider that we can apply every color range(HSV filter slider can be found in this dir.).